GenSpectrum/evobench/evobench-evaluator/docs/overview.md

 repository for changes, inserting jobs, listing them, and running them (daemon).
 Run it with `--help`.

-It has a concept of a "key", which is all pieces of information that influence a benchmarking run (which commit of the target project was run, with which custom parameters, in which queuing context (configurable), and on which machine/OS (but which is not currently used as results are currently only stored locally)).

-It currently runs the `evobench-evaluator` after each finished job run to evaluate the results of the run and also generate summary statistics across all runs for the same "key".
+It runs the `evobench-evaluator` after each finished job run to evaluate the results of the run and also generate summary statistics across all runs for the same key.
+The key here is the set of pieces of information about a benchmarking run that identify the experiment that the run belongs to.
+The experiment is the measurement of performance for a commit id of the target project, on a particular piece of hardware and OS, for a particular set of custom parameters for a particular benchmarking invocation (as defined by the target project) and optionally the queueing context (e.g. runs during the night while shutting down other services can be configured as a different experiment from runs during multi-use times).
+Multiple runs are executed for each experiment (the number is configurable) to allow to calculate the statistical significance for performance deviations.

 ### Configuration